Intentional Living Communities

 Located on the first floor of Crawford Hall, the Eco House is the place for students who have an interest in exploring the topic of "green" living.
-If you are interested in the Eco House, please contact Dan Cohen, Energy Specialist, for further information.
+If you are interested in the Eco House, please contact Residence Life & Housing for more information.

 Located on the 2nd & 3rd floors of Chalmers Hall, the Global Village houses international students and U.S. students who are interested in other countries and cultures.
 Special programming, including international dinners, film and culture nights, holiday celebrations, and trips provide opportunities for residents to share their own cultures and learn about others.
 If you are interested in the Global Village, please contact Pamela Serota-Cote, Director of International Education, for further information.